dhadfieldmenell/tampy/README.md

-Once installed, navigate to `cd ~/tamp_work/tampy/src` and run `python3 verify_namo.py` This will solve a two-object placement problem in a two dimensional domain If everything works, the output should match: `PLAN FINISHED WITH FAILED PREDIATES:[]`
+Once installed, navigate to `cd ~/tamp_work/tampy/src` and run `python3 verify_namo.py` This will solve a two-object placement problem in a two dimensional domain If everything works, the output should match: `PLAN FINISHED SUCCESSFULLY`

 This should take under a minute to run.